20 Eye-Catching Graphic Design Statistics [New for 2023]

 What that means is:

 Marketing experts have to double their efforts to grab users’ attention now that their ad space is not the only one people look at at any given moment.
-Graphic content not only competes with other brands in quality but in capturing one’s eye faster and for longer than the content on the other screen.
+Graphic content not only competes with other brands in quality but in capturing one’s eye faster and for longer than content on the other screen, branding statistics tell us.

 12. 51% of marketers in the B2B sector consider the creation of visual assets to be top of their priority list, graphic design statistics reveal.